 The monitoring crew included Jesse, Ben Larson (MPCA) and Andy Levar (Minnesota DNR), plus three members from the U.S. Forest Service (Superior National Forest): Jason Butcher, Darren Lilja and Lashawn Nohrenberg.

 Jesse and the crew started their day by loading three canoes, paddles, life vests and four packs with about 200 pounds of equipment into trucks.
 Then they drove to the Moose Lake public boat ramp.
 After a 30-minute boat ride, the crew came to the portage.
 There, they loaded their gear onto their shoulders.
 Using a map and GPS to locate the lake, they bushwacked through a half mile of rugged terrain — up and down steep slopes, through swamps — to their destination.

 After all that, once the team got to the lake, they spent about four hours testing ten different spots.
 In order to take a core sample of the sediment at the bottom of the lake, they had to duct tape two canoes together for balance.
 The lake sediment cores are collected by using a 40-pound piston sediment corer that pushes into the lake sediments.
 "We take sediment cores from the bottom of the lake to look at sediment diatoms — or microscopic algae — from present day and 100 years ago.
-This information allows scientists to evaluate nutrient changes over time," Jesse explains (on the left in the photo below).
+This information allows scientists to evaluate nutrient changes over time," Jesse explains.

 To make things even more interesting — because the group was testing for chemicals, including DEET, the crew couldn’t use DEET on themselves to repel mosquitoes and ticks.
 All Jesse would say about this was, “The bugs were pretty bad.”